kovasap/market_trading_game/design.md

 W = water
 ```

-Then all players select one "governor" card as their starting person and place
-it on a tile on their board.

 All players also take a point token bowl containing 30 tokens that they will
 empty over the course of the game.
 The player who empties their bowl first
 wins!